 Shirt and shoes are required.
 No offensive or profane clothing.

 Fires and Grills

-Chaperones must remain with their students at all times.
+Adults must remain with their children at all times.

 To provide a healthy, safe environment for visitors, staff and animals, the zoo prohibits smoking of any type, including vaping and e-cigarettes.
 Guests who wish to smoke may leave the zoo grounds to do so.

 The Alameda park is considered a quarantine facility in order to protect the health of the animal collection.

 Only animals allowed inside the Zoo are certified service animals that are permitted under the Americans With Disabilities Act (ADA).

 Animals that provide emotional support and companion animals are NOT service animals and may not enter the facility.

 Please do not leave your pet in your vehicle.

 Our animals are on special diets and food outside those diets can harm the animals.